DoubleARon96/Samcohoses/README.md

 Problems

-i tried mulitply time to make a checkbox drop down but just couldnt get it to work so i made the three tabs look good in all screen sizes and make sure they fit all.
+I tried multiple times to make a checkbox drop-down but just couldn't get it to work so I made the three tabs look good in all screen sizes and make sure they fit all.

-code i used from other sources i used the code from the social links at the bottom Happy coding!
+code I used from other sources
+I used the code from the social links at the bottom Happy coding!